vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

   * [Future improvements](#future-improvements)
 <!-- TOC -->

 > **_NOTE:_** Links on this page can be affiliate links.
-You pay the same price AND support my blog.
+You pay the same price and support my blog.

 ---
 ## Amazon shop list

 Products from this page that are available on Amazon are listed on [(Amazon US)](https://amzn.to/4ukI1pQ) and [Amazon NL](https://amzn.to/3OYGFBK).
-Not everything I own is on Amazon.
+Not everything on this page is available through Amazon.
-Some items, like the desk, monitor, and chair, are excluded because they have been replaced by newer models or were purchased elsewhere.
+Some items, like the desk, monitor, and chair, are excluded because they have been replaced by newer models or were purchased somewhere else.
 Where a newer version exists, I link to that instead.

 ---
 ## Desk

-My old desk was a fixed setup made from wood panels.
+My old desk was a fixed setup built from wood panels.
-I wanted to switch to a standing desk to avoid sitting all day.
+I wanted to switch to a large standing desk to avoid sitting all day.

 I ended up buying the YOUP02 from the Dutch shop [www.goedkoopinrichten.nl](https://www.goedkoopinrichten.nl).\
 It has dual motors and four programmable height presets.
-I chose the 200×80 cm walnut surface, a single solid piece that is also available in sizes from 120×80 up to 200×100 cm.
+I chose the 200×80 cm walnut surface, which is a single solid piece.
+It is also available in sizes from 120×80 up to 200×100 cm.

 <a href="images/desk_low2.jpg">
 <img src="images/desk_low2.jpg" alt="YOUP02 Cognac Walnut" width="100%" />